Sophia Dominguez-Heithoff

-Sophia Julieta Dominguez-Heithoff (born March 13, 2000) is a Mexican-American model and beauty queen who was crowned Miss Teen USA 2017.
+Sophia Julieta Dominguez-Heithoff (born March 13, 2000) is an American model and beauty queen who was crowned Miss Teen USA 2017.
 She is the second entrant from Missouri to win the title after Marissa Whitley won Miss Teen USA 2001.

 Life and career

 Early life and education

 Dominguez-Heithoff was born in Kansas City, Missouri to a military family, with her mother serving in the United States Air Force.
 On her maternal side she is of German descent, while on her paternal side she is Mexican.
-She graduated from Park Hill South High School a year early in 2017, and attended the University of Kansas, where she studied political science and international studies and was a member of Phi Beta Kappa (ΦΒΚ) honor society.
-She is now a law student at the University of Southern California Gould School of Law.
+She graduated from Park Hill South High School a year early in 2017, and graduated from the University of Kansas in three years, where she studied political science and international studies and was a member of Phi Beta Kappa (ΦΒΚ) honor society.
+She graduated with a JD from the University of Southern California Gould School of Law and is now a practicing attorney in California.
 She is a member of Pi Beta Phi (ΠΒΦ) sorority.

-Dominguez-Heithoff has created Community and Scholars Cooperatively, an organization dedicated to inspiring teenagers to take part in community service projects.
 Dominguez-Heithoff has lobbied with members of the Missouri Senate and Missouri House of Representatives to pass a law to assist adults with developmental disabilities in the state of Missouri.